-With less than 20% of our native grasslands remaining, rural landowners play a key role in conserving prairie habitat and maintaining healthy grasslands.
+With less than 20% of our native grasslands remaining, rural landholders play a key role in conserving prairie habitat and maintaining healthy grasslands.
 Their good stewardship arises because of close ties to the land from which they derive their livelihood.
-We recognize that the health of the prairie ecosystem is a shared responsibility, enhanced by the good stewardship shown by landowners across Saskatchewan!
+We recognize that the health of the prairie ecosystem is a shared responsibility, enhanced by the good stewardship shown by landholders across Saskatchewan!
 If there are any species at risk on your land we would like to congratulate you on a job already well done!

 Remember, if species at risk are on your land you should feel proud because that means that you are already doing something right!
 Those with species at risk on their land are invited to participate in Stewards of Saskatchewan.